disclaimer

 Sealing and Expunging Criminal Records in Wisconsin

 Wisconsin Courts have the authority to seal or expunge criminal records in the state.
 According to the Wisconsin Revised Statutes, expunging or sealing a criminal record protects the file from public view by deleting the entire case file or making the document confidential.
-Although other conditions apply, expungements are only available to individuals that have been convicted for committing crimes.
+Although other conditions apply, expungements are only available to individuals who have been convicted of committing crimes.

 The Difference Between Sealing and Expunging Criminal Records

 It is important to note that expungement orders in Wisconsin only apply to the court system.
-While the court destroys all references to the case after an expungement order is given, other government repositories that have the criminal record in their possession are not mandated by law to do the same.
-Hence, they may possess records of already expunged criminal records.
+While the court destroys all references to the case after an expungement order is issued, other government repositories that possess the criminal record are not mandated by law to do the same.
+Hence, they may have records of already expunged criminal records.

 How to Seal a Criminal Record in Wisconsin

-Under Chapter 801 of the Wisconsin statutes, an individual may move a motion to seal and restrict access to a record if the document is not protected by state or federal law.
+Under Chapter 801 of the Wisconsin statutes, an individual may file a motion to seal and restrict access to a record if the document is not protected by state or federal law.
 Once the motion is filed, the court restricts public access to the file in question until the court rules on the motion.
 To proceed, the motion to seal must be served on all parties involved in the case.
-The court determines if there is reasonable cause to seal the record according to the law.
+The court determines whether there is reasonable cause to seal the record in accordance with the law.
 Eventually, the court clerk will be required to mark the document as closed if the court grants the order.

 What Crimes Can Be Expunged in Wisconsin